 - Let cool 5 minutes.
 Stir in mint and cheese.
 Let cool completely.

-- Meanwhile, heat a skillet with 1 tbsp of olive oil and the crushed garlic clove.
+- Meanwhile, heat a skillet with 1 tablespoon of olive oil and the crushed garlic clove.

 - Add minced lamb beef and bay leaf.
 Season and sautée until the meat is brown and cooked through.